hci-gunma-u/parse-issue-body/README.md

-This is custom github action that parse issue and return sanitized metadata and body.
+This custom GitHub action parses the issues and returns sanitized metadata and body.